Hepatotoxicity (Liver Damage)

 What is Hepatotoxicity?

 Hepatotoxicity is liver damage.
-It can be caused by medications, chemicals, or cancer itself.
-Many chemotherapy drugs can harm the liver since the liver’s job is to remove toxins from the body.
+It can be caused by medications, treatments, chemicals, or cancer itself.
+The liver’s job is to remove toxins from your body.
+Some things related to cancer that can cause liver damage are:

-Hepatotoxicity is found through blood tests called "liver function tests” (LFTs).
-This blood test shows how well the liver is working.
+Hepatotoxicity is found through blood tests called liver function tests (LFTs).
+This blood test shows how well your liver is working.
 When found early, hepatotoxicity can often be treated.

 How is hepatotoxicity treated?

-Chemotherapy doses may be changed if you show signs of liver problems during treatment.
+Your treatment might be changed if you show signs of liver problems during treatment.
 Drinking alcohol can cause liver damage.
-You should talk to your provider to see if you can drink alcohol during treatment.
+If you are on cancer treatment, talk to your provider before drinking alcohol.